cameroncros/PoorMansScreen/README.md

 pms label
 ```

-The server portion will connect to the Unix socket created by the server portion (`/tmp/label`).
+The client portion will connect to the Unix socket created by the server portion (`/tmp/label`).
 It will wire that connection up to STDIN/STDOUT of the current terminal,
 which allows inputs to be sent to the child, and outputs to be displayed.